-- 4.6.1 The Breadth Requirement requires demonstrating proficiency in six courses from different areas, as described below.
-NOTE: Although the same course may appear in different areas in the lists below, no one course may be used to satisfy the requirement for more than a single area. - One course from the following list, with a deep emphasis on Implementation: CIS 641, CIS 690, CIS 706, CIS 722, CIS 736 - One course from the following list, with a deep emphasis on Languages: CIS 705, CIS 706, CIS 771, CIS 806 - One course from the following list, with a deep emphasis on Systems: CIS 720, CIS 721, CIS 722, CIS 725, CIS 726, CIS 750, CIS 751, CIS 755 - One course from the following list, with a deep emphasis on Applied CS: CIS 655, CIS 730, CIS 740, CIS 744, CIS 761
+- 4.6.1 The Breadth Requirement requires demonstrating proficiency in six courses from different areas, as described below and in Table 1.
+NOTE: Although the same course may appear in different areas in the lists below, no one course may be used to satisfy the requirement for more than a single area. - One course from the following list, with a deep emphasis on Implementation: CIS 641, CIS 690, CIS 706, CIS 722, CIS 736, CIS 801 - One course from the following list, with a deep emphasis on Languages: CIS 705, CIS 706, CIS 771, CIS 801, CIS 806 - One course from the following list, with a deep emphasis on Systems: CIS 720, CIS 721, CIS 722, CIS 725, CIS 726, CIS 750, CIS 751, CIS 755 - One course from the following list, with a deep emphasis on Applied CS: CIS 655, CIS 730, CIS 740, CIS 744, CIS 761 - \bullet One course from the following list, with a deep emphasis on Foundations: CIS 770 - One course from the following list, with a deep emphasis on Algorithms: CIS 775

-- One course from the following list, with a deep emphasis on Foundations: CIS 770 - One course from the following list, with a deep emphasis on Algorithms: CIS 775 - 4.6.2 The student must receive a grade of B (3.0) or better in each course used to satisfy the Breadth Requirement, and a 3.5 or higher average across all the six courses used to satisfy the Breadth Requirement.
-For example, a student may satisfy the Breadth Requirement with three Bs and three As (3.5 breadth GPA), but NOT with one C and five As (because a B or better is required in each course), or with four Bs and two As (because the breadth GPA would be only 3.33, which is less than 3.5). - 4.6.3 Courses taken at KSU as part of B.S. or M.S. or M.S.E. degree or approved courses from institutions with joint- PhD program with the CS Department at KSU can be used to satisfy the breadth requirement. - 4.6.4 A single course cannot be used to satisfy the breadth requirement in more than one area. - 4.6.5 In extenuating situations, courses transferred from other institutions or outside experience can be proposed to satisfy Breadth Requirements if approved by the Graduate Studies Committee. - 4.6.6 The Breadth Requirement must be completed by the end of the fifth semester.
+- 4.6.2 The student must receive a grade of B (3.0) or better in each course used to satisfy the Breadth Requirement, and a 3.5 or higher average across all the six courses used to satisfy the Breadth Requirement.
+For example, a student may satisfy the Breadth Requirement with three Bs and three As (3.5 breadth GPA), but NOT with one C and five As (because a B or better is required in each course), or with four Bs and two As (because the breadth GPA would be only 3.33, which is less than 3.5). - 4.6.3 Courses taken at KSU as part of a BS or MS degree, or approved courses from institutions with joint-PhD program with the Department of Computer Science at KSU, can be used to satisfy the Breadth Requirement. - 4.6.4 In extenuating situations, courses transferred from other institutions or outside experience can be proposed to satisfy Breadth Requirements if approved by the Graduate Studies Committee. - 4.6.5 The Breadth Requirement must be completed by the end of the fifth semester.
 If the student fails to complete the Breadth Requirement within the specified time, the student must leave the PhD program.